 In all this, I do not deny that every truth of God is to be highly valued and that those that plead for neutrality, whenthe essential doctrines of the faith are being disputed, are false-hearted hypocrites.
 However, some truths must be silenced for a time, (though not denied) when contending for them is untimely and tends to the injury of the Church.
 Take heed what you do online when God’s honor, and men’s souls, and the Church’s peace are are at stake.

 -Richard Baxter (edited and updated for today’s reader)

-What an honor.
+What an honor!
 You have been asked to preach.
 After the initial excitement wears off, you start to think, “What have I gotten myself into.”
-How do I prepare to preach?
+How do I prepare a sermon?
 There are about as many ways to do this as there are preachers, so what I am about to present should not be taken as dogma.
 It is simply an example from which you may benefit.
 I also realize that many full-time pastors already have their routine, so I am presenting this as a layman, for laymen.

 Sermon preparation is as important to preaching as the act of preaching itself, if not more so.
 As the preacher, we not only need to prepare our message, but we need to prepare our hearts as well.
 Accomplishing both should be our goal of our preparation.

 The plan below assumes that you already know the passage of scripture from which you will be preaching.
 Please note, if you are currently writing a sermon and you do not know what your main text is (or texts), what you are preparing is a talk, not a sermon: even if you give your talk with passion and emotion.
 The word of God is what we are called to proclaim, not our own ideas.
 If you have not been assigned a text, find a passage of scripture and that ministers to you and stick with it; preferably something with which you are already familiar.

 Step 1: Pray Without Ceasing (All 7 Days)